 The different types of wedges and their loft options include the following:

-A pitching wedge, gap wedge, sand wedge, lob wedge are the different wedge types that come with varying loft options.
+A pitching wedge, gap wedge, sand wedge, lob wedge degree of loft varies.
 A pitching wedge will typically be between 46 – 50 degrees, a gap wedge around 52 degrees, a sand wedge between 54-58°, and a lob wedge between 60 and 64 degrees.

 Golfers typically carry more than one golf wedge in their bag to ensure that they choose the appropriate loft for every shot.
 Having the correct gap between the wedges in mind can be helpful when you have already decided how many wedges you will need.
 This is because wedge distances can differ, and a good gap between the wedges can make sure that you space out your wedges to reach a range of yardages on the golf course.

 Professional golfers love sharp, fresh, and deep grooves because of the levels of spin they generate for their game.
 A mid handicapper needs a golf wedge where the grooves will wear down slowly over time so that they last longer in their golf bag, and they get to benefit from the extra spin for longer.